-It is a requirement for college umpires to study the Rule Book and CCA Manual on a regular basis throughout the year.
+It is a requirement for college umpires to study the NCAA Softball Rules Book and CCA Manual on a regular basis, not just throughout the season.
+This should be done year-round with special emphasis on the few months before a new season starts – November, December, early January.
 Have you been doing this?
-The umpires who keep moving their careers to higher levels do this.
-And they do not just “read” these important and vital softball reference books, they study and absorb them.
+The umpires who keep moving their careers to higher levels do.
+And they do not just read these important and vital softball “reference books”, they study and absorb them.
 Notice that throughout this article the word “study” is used and not the word “read.”

 You should also read the article in the Rules Corner/The Game/Umpires – The Intent of the rules.